 Pennies on the Dollar?
 Making a Deal with the IRS?
 You've Heard the Jingles on TV and Radio, BUT what really is important to qualifying for an Offer in Compromise with the IRS?

-In our 30 year history, we've seen a lot of approaches, deceptive and otherwise, towards "selling" an Offer in Compromise, but what gets truly overlooked are the following key questions:
+In our 30 plus year history, we've seen a lot of approaches, deceptive and otherwise, towards "selling" an Offer in Compromise, but what gets truly overlooked are the following key questions:

 3. Are you current on your recent taxes?
-Ready to be current on taxes for the next 5 years?
+Ready to be current on taxes for the next five years?
 Getting an Offer in Compromise with the IRS means promising to pay your current and future taxes.
 If you are self-employed that can be tricky.
 Ready to get current on taxes for the year that you are in or prepare to roll in your unpaid recent taxes into a future Offer in Compromise?

 4. But what if you DON'T qualify for an Offer in Compromise?
 You might try a penalty abatement!
 A first time abatement of penalties can often be lucrative with little effort.
 "Reasonable cause" penalty waiver will require a letter and documentation of your circumstances.
 Or maybe you can run out of the clock?
 Taxes do expire in ten years.
 Let us check for you.